-She is also deeply concerned over the disappearance of government-sponsored, grassroot social movements, such as the integrated service posts (Posyandu) and the dissolution of family-planning centres.
+She is also deeply concerned over the disappearance of government-sponsored, grassroots social movements, such as the integrated service posts (Posyandu) and the dissolution of family-planning centers.
 This, she says, has contributed to the high infant and maternal mortality rates.
 “The poverty that afflicts 39 million people must also be quickly alleviated to control the rapid population growth and the high infant and maternal mortality rates.”

 When asked what motivated her to work hard in developing her career, Siti said she was obsessed by the challenge to prove that the harassing adage she had heard during her study in the Netherlands was absolutely wrong.
 “It said that, whatever women do, they must do it twice as well as men to be thought half as good.
 This has now been proved wrong by many Indonesian women,” she said, citing the fact that during the 30 years she had worked in the bureaucracy she had never taken any leave other than maternity leave to give birth to her two children.

 Siti has criticised the ongoing reform in the country’s bureaucracy, which she says has not yet produced progressive bureaucrats.
-“The reform should focus not only on revamping the system but also on internalising values to change bureaucracy’s mindset.
+“The reform should focus not only on revamping the system but also on internalizing values to change bureaucracy’s mindset.
 The bureaucracy is the backbone of the government and national development and therefore it needs creative and innovative officials and staff to improve the public service.”
-According to Siti, civil servants must be able to internalise the noble values of public life, leaving selfishness behind, and display integrity, objectivity, accountability, openness, honesty and leadership in their service to the public.
+According to Siti, civil servants must be able to internalize the noble values of public life, leaving selfishness behind, and display integrity, objectivity, accountability, openness, honesty, and leadership in their service to the public.

 Source: Ridwan Max Sijabat, Jakarta Post